rackerlabs/technical-blog/_posts/2018-10-30-stats-from-an-ssh-honeypot.md

 ## Summary

 This was an interesting experiment and shows that putting a server on the Internet results in millions of attacks against it in a very short time.

 It behooves us, therefore, to ensure that a server has protections on it from the moment that we connect it to the network.

+Use the Feedback tab to make any comments or ask questions.